opencontrolplane/documentation/README.md

 ## Style Guide

-For more information on correct styling of referring to OpenCP, please see [style-guide.md](style-guide.md).
+For more information on logos, brand marks, and correct styling of referring to OpenCP, please see [style-guide.md](style-guide.md).

 ## Maintainers